Czechoslovak tree for World of Tanks proposal by phdr_vrba

 TNH 57/900 TNH 57/900

 Post-war project from 1949 for a light tank for export.
 As Soviet Union de facto banned arms export on the same year, the project was cancelled.
-Partially built prototype or technology demonstrator may have existed.
+A technology demonstrator based off one of the TNH nA prototypes existed.

 • 50/30/20 mm